 What is a museum?

-The Museums Association (MA) agreed a definition in 1998.
-It says: 'Museums enable people to explore collections for inspiration, learning and enjoyment.
-They are institutions that collect, safeguard and make accessible artefacts and specimens, which they hold in trust for society.'
+The Museums Association agreed a definition in 1998, which says: ‘Museums enable people to explore collections for inspiration, learning and enjoyment.
+They are institutions that collect, safeguard and make accessible artefacts and specimens, which they hold in trust for society.’
 This definition includes art galleries with collections of works of art, as well as museums with historical collections of objects.